MicahOlson/mr-robogers-neighborhood/README.md

   Test: "It should return an array with a sequence of elements from 0 to the number inputted" Expect(beepBoop(5).toEqual([0, 1, 2, 3, 4, 5]);

-  Test: "It should recognize if a number in the sequence includes a 1" Expect(beepBoop(10).toEqual([0, "includesOne", 2, 3, 4, 5, 6, 7, 8, 9, "includesOne"]);
+  Test: "It should recognize if a number in the sequence includes a 1 and replace it with 'Beep!'"
+  Expect(beepBoop(10).toEqual([0, "Beep!", 2, 3, 4, 5, 6, 7, 8, 9, "Beep!"]);

-  Test: "It should recognize if a number in the sequence includes a 2, taking precedence over numbers with a 1" Expect(beepBoop(12).toEqual([0, "includesOne", "includesTwo", 3, 4, 5, 6, 7, 8, 9, "includesOne", "includesOne", "includesTwo"]);
+  Test: "It should recognize if a number in the sequence includes a 2, taking precedence over numbers with a 1, and replace it with 'Boop!'"
+  Expect(beepBoop(12).toEqual([0, "Beep!", "Boop!", 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!"]);

-  Test: "It should recognize if a number in the sequence includes a 3, taking precedence over numbers with a 1 or 2" Expect(beepBoop(13).toEqual([0, "includesOne", "includesTwo", "includesThree", 4, 5, 6, 7, 8, 9, "includesOne", "includesOne", "includesTwo", "includesThree"]);

-  Test: "It should replace 'includesOne', 'includesTwo', and 'includesThree' with 'Beep!', 'Boop!', and 'Won't you be my neighbor?', respectively "
+  Test: "It should recognize if a number in the sequence includes a 3, taking precedence over numbers with a 1 or 2, and replace it with 'Won't you be my neighbor?'"
   Expect(beepBoop(13).toEqual([0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]);
   ```